nachomacaso/fundraiser-demo/README.md

-Coding challenge for Active Campaign
+## Coding challenge for Active Campaign

-## Available Scripts

 In the project directory, you can run: